gatsbyjs/gatsby/docs/docs/adding-search-with-algolia.md

 Then add the configuration for `gatsby-plugin-algolia` to the list of `plugin`s in the `gatsby-config.js`. `dotenv` has made the configuration values available as keys in `process.env`.

-You're also adding `gatsby-plugin-styled-components` since this tutorial uses it for styling.

 ```js:title=gatsby-config.js
   plugins: [
     ... // your existing plugins here